KIS record 2013/14

 Work-based learning is a core feature of foundation degrees and may also occur in other programmes.
-Work-based learning is a structured academic programme, controlled by the higher or further education provider, and delivered in the workplace by academic staff of the provider, staff of the employer, or both.
+Work-based learning is a structured academic programme, controlled by the higher or further education institution, and delivered in the workplace by academic staff of the institution, staff of the employer, or both.

 Unlike work experience, which can be one element of a course such as a sandwich placement (whether for the whole or part of a year), work-based learning is at the heart of a student's learning programme and must be subject to the same level of academic supervision and rigour as any other form of assessed learning.
 It includes:

 - the imparting of relevant knowledge and skills to students